straktormedia/file-sharing-app/README.md

 The steps followed to create this application are the following: <br>
 Basic Frontend, Database Setup, API, Connections, Refactoring, Polishing Frontend.
 For now the files accepted are .pdf, .doc, .jpg, .png.
+I was adding columns to the database tables, while building the app.
+I used some of my common SCSS practices.
+First time building backend, I used GPT, and then studying the answer to understand.
+Definetely learned a lot on the process.
+Struggling with PHP syntax and Database interactions.

 ## Setup Instructions